olcf-tutorials/hands_on_containers_on_frontier/README.md

 we saw in the `submit.sbatch` in the previous section.
-The modules we loaded sets up an apptainer wrapper (see `/sw/frontier/olcf-container-tools/apptainer-wrappers/bin/bash/apptainer`) which will which will apend the `APPTAINER_WRAPPER*` environment variables to the correct `APPTAINER*` and `APPTAINERENV*` environment variables.
+The modules we loaded sets up an apptainer wrapper (see `/sw/frontier/olcf-container-tools/apptainer-wrappers/bin/bash/apptainer`) which will which will append the `APPTAINER_WRAPPER*` environment variables to the correct `APPTAINER*` and `APPTAINERENV*` environment variables.
 This wrapper makes it so that you can define values for the `APPTAINER*` or `APPTAINERENV*` environment variables with whatever you want e.g. you could set